cobaltgit/Quark-Docs/docs/guides/media.md

 !!! tip
     Click the button below to download a Handbrake preset with recommended settings for encoding videos for the Smart:

     This encodes video to 320x240 maximum resolution, using H.264 codec with AAC mono downmixed audio.
-If you have a build of Handbrake with FDK-AAC enabled, consider switching the audio codec to *AAC (FDK)* for slightly better audio quality.
+If you have a build of Handbrake with FDK-AAC enabled, consider switching the audio codec to **AAC (FDK)** for slightly better audio quality.

-    You may want to increase the audio track's gain depending on the input media to compensate for the Smart's small speaker.
+    You may also want to increase the audio track's gain depending on the input media to compensate for the Smart's small speaker.

     [Download Handbrake preset](../assets/files/Handbrake-TrimUI-Smart.json){ .md-button }